supabase-community/gotrue-csharp/Documentation/OfflineSupport.md

 # Offline Support

-The Client now better supports online/offline usage.
+The Supabase Auth client supports online/offline usage.
 The Client now has a simple boolean option "Online" which can be set to to false.
 This can be combined with the NetworkStatus class to allow the client to automatically go online & offline based on the device's network status.